andreasKroepelin/polylux/book/src/theme-gallery/index.md

 ### Options
 - `institution-name`: The institution name
-- `color-a`: A color of your choice
+- `color-a`: The main color
-- `color-b`: A color of your choice
+- `color-b`: The accent accent
 - `color-c`: A color of your choice
-- `logo`: A file path for a logo image to appear on the title slide only
+- `logo`: An element that will be on the top right of the first slide.
+Usually an image element, like a logo.

 ### Variants
 - `"wake up"`: no decoration, colored background, enlarged text